csmc-vaneykjlab/pine/README.md

 ### Download and Install PINE.exe
 Download Pine.Setup.zip file from the the latest [release](https://github.com/csmc-vaneykjlab/pine/releases) and extract.
 Click on the .exe file and follow installation instructions

+### Example usage
+Please refer to our single fold change [example](examples/single%20fold%20change%20PTM) for a walkthrough on how to use PINE.

 ## Using PINE GUI

 ### Setting up PINE